A Mortgage Is A Loan To Finance Bozeman Homes and Real Estate.

-A Mortgage is a loan to finance the purchase of real estate, for which the borrower pledges the real property as security for the repayment of the loan.
+A borrower pledges Bozeman real estate as security for the repayment of the loan.
 The borrower gives the lender a lien on the property as collateral for the loan.
-Most people deciding to apply for a mortgage, state, “I am going to GET a mortgage.”
+Most people deciding to apply for a Home mortgage, state, “I am going to GET a mortgage.”
 Actually, the more accurate statement is, “I am going to GIVE a mortgage” (on my future property).

 You want a mortgage loan that best fits your financial goals and objectives and provides you with a comfortable payment.